-We’re making the month of May one big, happy Vermont 529 Day.
+At VSAC, we’re making the month of May one big, happy Vermont 529 Day.
 And there's still time for all Vermonters to join in!

-Vermont 529 Day is May 29 (get it?), named for 529 college savings plans that help families plan and pay for college.
-In Vermont, the Vermont Higher Education Investment Plan has over 18,000 accounts worth over $325 million – all of which goes to pay for training and education after high school.
-In fact, since 1999, 5,192 students have used over $124 million from the plan to pay their education expenses.
+National 529 Day is May 29 (get it?), named for 529 college savings plans that help families plan and pay for college.
+In Vermont, the Vermont Higher Education Investment Plan has more than 22,000 accounts worth over $400 million to help pay for training and education after high school.
+Last year alone, Vermont families withdrew almost $32 million to pay for education expenses.

-These efforts are a great start to planning for college.
-All Vermonters will need some form of education or training after high school to be qualified for Vermont’s future jobs.
+All these efforts are to help families get a start on planning for college.
+That's because all Vermonters will need some form of education or training after high school to be qualified for Vermont’s future jobs.
 And, research shows that students from families who save even a small amount (less than $500) for education are three times more likely to go and four times more likely to graduate.